philberndt/GPTranslate/README.md

 #### Azure Models and Prices

-Azure OpenAI should offer comparable pricing, though I don’t have access to the exact cost details—only the models themselves—so I can’t provide specific figures.
-That said, the `gpt-4.1-nano` model is a great choice due to its balance of low cost and high quality.
+Azure OpenAI offers comparable pricing, which you can check in detail on the [official Azure AI Foundry pricing page](https://azure.microsoft.com/en-us/pricing/details/ai-foundry/).
+The `gpt-4.1-nano` model is a great choice due to its balance of low cost and high quality.
 You might also consider using the `model-router`, which automatically picks the most suitable model for your request.
-However, keep in mind that it won’t always choose the cheapest option.
+However, keep in mind that it won't always choose the cheapest option.
 For translation tasks specifically, specialised models like `mistral-small` or `mistral-small-2503` are worth exploring, as they are likely to deliver exceptional results.

 ### Real-World Usage Examples

+#### With Ollama (FREE)

+- **Any amount of translation**: $0.00 forever
+- **No limits**: Translate entire books, documents, websites
+- **Private & secure**: Perfect for sensitive content

+#### With Cloud APIs

 - **Single paragraph**: Less than $0.0001 with gpt-4.1-nano
 - **100 translations/day**: ~$0.005 ($1.50/month)